dimanech/atlas-guide/README.md

  */
 ```

-This comment use markdown syntax, so any valid markdown will supported here
+Inside this comment regular markdown syntax used, so any valid markdown will supported here.

 ```scss
 /*md